Elections in Converse County

 Absentee ballots for a primary or general election must be received in the County Clerk's Office by 7:00 p.m. on the day of the election in order to be counted.

 Running for an Office?

-Candidates running for a partisan or non partisan office can go to the Wyoming Secretary State - Elections website for information regarding elections.
+Douglas municipal elected offices are non-partisan and are for four-year terms, both Mayor and Council positions.
+Candidates running for a municipal office can go to the Wyoming Secretary State - Elections website for information regarding elections.